MarkJelic/TEC-1G/Documentation/memmap.md

 Bank 0 - 0000h to 03FFh - 16k RAM with first 2k shadowed to the first 2k of bank 3 at power-up

-Bank 1 - 4000h to 7fffh - 16k RAM which can be PROTECT write-protected
+Bank 1 - 4000h to 7FFFh - 16k RAM which can be PROTECT write-protected

-Bank 2 - 8000h to Bfffh - 16k Uncommitted.
+Bank 2 - 8000h to BFFFh - 16k Uncommitted.
 Can be ROM or RAM with EXPAND bankswitching

 Bank 3 - C000h to FFFFh - 32k MON-3 ROM or other MONitor ROM